 Some Accurate Insights

 Gough makes a number of stunningly accurate observations about the nature of the correct melodic solution to the Enigma Variations.
 The first is his conclusion that Elgar’s planning of the Variations ventured far beyond that of a brief improvisational foray on a relaxing Friday evening.
 He arrives at this assessment because canons “do not happen by chance.”
 Much could be said about a set of variations, for those too could hardly be described as the product of happenstance or luck.
-This opinion is one I advanced years ago, and it is decidedly at odds with the conventional wisdom that the Variations were the result of little or no advanced planning.
-Of course such a view is utterly inconsistent with Elgar’s known compositional style of accumulating ideas over years and even decades before finally fashioning them into a finished work.
-Gough’s second insight is to thoughtfully distinguish between the Enigma and the ‘larger theme’ that goes but is not heard.
+This opinion is one advanced years ago, one decidedly at odds with the conventional wisdom the Variations were the result of little or no advanced planning.
+Of course, such a view is utterly inconsistent with Elgar’s documented compositional style of accumulating ideas over years and even decades before finally fashioning them into a finished work.
+Gough’s second insight is to thoughtfully distinguish between the Enigma and the "larger theme" that goes but is not heard.
 He emphasizes these are two separate parts of the puzzle, not overlooking the possibility they could be related in some way.
 His third contribution is the hypothesis the hidden melody to the Variations is a famous hymn tune from the sixteenth century inspired by the Book of Psalms from the Bible.
-On all of these points Gough is absolutely correct.
+On all of these points, Gough is uncannily accurate.

 Enigma or Enigmas?

 Although laying out some remarkably accurate premises, Gough soon veers off course beginning with his fixation on the fugal qualities of the Enigma Theme most clearly exhibited in Variation IV.
 Correctly noting the opening bars of the Enigma Theme may be refashioned into a brief canon, Gough reverse engineers it to comport with this aspect of Variation IV.
-In essence he extrapolates one of Elgar’s own variation techniques to the Enigma Theme, and calls it an Old Canon.
+In essence, he extrapolates one of Elgar’s variation techniques to the Enigma Theme and calls it an Old Canon.
 The canon itself is in three parts (Violin 1, Violin 2, Viola 1) accompanied by two other voices (Viola 2, Cello).
-Hence there are five parts in the Old Canon, but only four in the first six measures of the Enigma Theme (Violin 1, Violin 2, Viola and Cello).
+Hence there are five parts in the Old Canon, yet there only four in the first six measures of the Enigma Theme (Violin 1, Violin 2, Viola and Cello).

-It is a common error on the part of enigma detectives to confuse Elgar’s ‘dark saying’ (which is limited to the first six measures) with the Enigma Theme.
-The two are actually separate as Gough earlier points out, but not in the way he suspects.
-What Gough fails to grasp is Elgar’s ‘dark saying’ (a definition of enigma) is a music cipher embedded in the first six measures.
+It is a common error on the part of enigma detectives to confuse Elgar’s "dark saying" (which is confined to the first six measures) with the Enigma Theme.
+The two are separate as Gough earlier points out, but not in the way he suspects.
+What Gough fails to grasp is Elgar’s "dark saying" (a definition of enigma) is a musical Polybius Box Cipher embedded in the first six measures.
 Elgar is a recognized expert in ciphers, so this really should come as no surprise.
 As for the Enigma Theme, it remains intact as one complete movement in ternary form beginning in measure 1 and cadencing in measure 17.
-It may be argued the bridge in measures 18-19 constitutes an elaboration of the final cadence, making the Enigma Theme in reality 19 measures rather than 17.
+It may be cogently argued the bridge in measures 18-19 constitutes an elaboration of the final cadence, making the Enigma Theme 19 rather than 17 measures.
+This position is confirmed by Elgar's written remarks for a set of pianola rolls published in 1929.
+Regarding the first Variation he wrote, "There is no break between the theme and this movement."
 The double barline in measure 19 is identical to that found in measure 6, the alleged end of the Enigma Theme.
-The double bar in measure 19 marks the surreptitious end of the entire Enigma Theme, and would explain why Variation I does not begin until measure 20.
+The double bar in measure 19 marks the surreptitious conclusion of the entire Enigma Theme and would explain why Variation I does not begin until measure 20.
 Consequently, Gough’s failure to account for at least measures 7 through 17 renders both his Old Canon and New Canon incomplete, and inconsequential for a partial answer is no answer at all.
 In his New Canon, Gough alters the Tallis Canon in measure 7 to accommodate his novel harmonization of the Enigma Theme.
 These alterations to the source melody negate the whole point of the exercise insofar as Gough attempts to show how the Enigma Canon is a counterpoint to the Tallis Canon.
 One part can be changed to accommodate the other; but when both are modified it becomes a free transcription rather than a credible counterpoint.

 Elgar’s Conditions – not Gough’s